ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ### Case study

-Before running the following code, it is essential to be sure that these package (`glmulti`, `MuMIn`, `bbmle`) were installed.
+Before running the following code, it is essential to be sure that these packages (`glmulti`, `MuMIn`, `bbmle`) were installed.
 If not, simply entering the line of the code below into the R console to start the installation automatically.

 {% highlight r %}
 install.packages("glmulti")